RayanChatterjee/Credit-Default-Prediction/README.md

 Credit Default Prediction – A Quantitative Risk Modeling Approach
 # 🧠 Credit Default Prediction using Logistic Regression

-This project applies a full **credit risk modeling pipeline** to the Kaggle "Give Me Some Credit" dataset, simulating challenges faced in **quantitative risk management**.
+This project applies a full **credit risk modeling pipeline** to the Kaggle "Give Me Some Credit" training dataset, simulating challenges faced in **quantitative risk management**.
 It combines data preprocessing, model development, interpretability, and performance improvement techniques relevant to real-world risk modeling tasks.

 ## 🗂️ Dataset
 - **Source**: [Give Me Some Credit – Kaggle](https://www.kaggle.com/datasets/c/GiveMeSomeCredit)
-- **Objective**: Predict the probability of serious delinquency (default) within two years.
+- **Objective**: Develop a predictive model to estimate the probability of serious delinquency (credit default) and gain insights into the relative contribution of key features driving default risk.

 ---